 For eons the Alaskan Native people revered this tranquil land and its snow-capped mountains.
-And they called the peak that so dominated the others Denali, or "the tall one".
-Topping out at 20,310 feet, Denali (formerly known as Mount McKinley) is considered to be the third tallest mountain in the world.
+And they called the peak that so dominated the others Denali, or "the tall one."
+Denali tops out at 20,310 feet, the third tallest mountain in the world.
 Over the years, about 32,000 people have attempted the climb to its peak — only about half have been successful.
 Among climbers Denali is known as a very challenging and technical climb.

-Aside from the majesty of the mountain, Denali National Park boasts an embarrassment of natural riches in flora and fauna.
-Most of its millions of acres lie relatively undisturbed, resulting in a rich and diverse sub-arctic wilderness unmatched in its unspoiled solemnity.
+Aside from the majesty of the mountain, Denali National Park boasts an embarrassment of natural riches.
+Most of its millions of acres lie relatively undisturbed, resulting in a rich and diverse sub-arctic wilderness.

-And, of course, there’s that famous Denali solitude.
-Other parks and wilderness areas are often overrun with too many visitors, taking away from the experience.
-Not so in Denali.
-Its 400,000 visitors per year is a small number in comparison to other parks like Yellowstone (3.5 million visitors per year), Yosemite (3.8 million visitors per year), or Klondike Gold Rush National Historical Park in Skagway (1 million visitors per year).
-With opportunities for ranger-led hikes and self-guided on- and off-trail (backcountry) hiking, Denali National Park let’s its visitors get as far away from it all as they choose.
+With opportunities for ranger-led hikes and self-guided on- and off-trail (backcountry) adventure, Denali National Park let’s its visitors get as far away from it all as they choose.
 And for those looking for a more communal, less adventurous experience, a bus tour along the park’s 92-mile Denali Park Road fits the bill nicely.